 The House of Fortune

 ‘Elegant, atmospheric, compelling.
-I absolutely loved it’ - Marian Keyes
+I absolutely loved it’ - Marian Keyes, author of Again, Rachel

 ‘A book of beauty and insight . . . awe-inspiring.
-Burton is a master storyteller’ - Elizabeth Day
+Burton is a master storyteller’ - Elizabeth Day, author of Magpie

-In the golden city of Amsterdam, in 1705, Thea Brandt is turning eighteen, and she is ready to welcome adulthood with open arms.
-At the city’s theatre, Walter, the love of her life, awaits her, but at home in the house on the Herengracht, all is not well – her father Otto and Aunt Nella argue endlessly, and the Brandt family are selling their furniture in order to eat.
-On Thea’s birthday, also the day that her mother Marin died, the secrets from the past begin to overwhelm the present.
+1705.
+In the golden city of Amsterdam Thea Brandt is turning eighteen, and she is ready to welcome adulthood with open arms.
+At the city’s theatre, the love of her life awaits her, but at home all is not well – her father Otto and Aunt Nella argue endlessly, and the Brandt family are selling their furniture in order to eat.
+On Thea’s birthday, also the day that her mother died, the secrets of the past begin to overwhelm the present.

 Nella is desperate to save the family and maintain appearances, to find Thea a husband who will guarantee her future, and when they receive an invitation to Amsterdam’s most exclusive ball, she is overjoyed – perhaps this will set their fortunes straight.

-The House of Fortune is a glorious, sweeping story of fate and ambition, secrets and dreams, and one young woman’s determination to rule her own destiny.
+The House of Fortune is a glorious, sweeping story of ambition, secrets and dreams, and one young woman’s determination to rule her own destiny.

 Elizabeth Day, bestselling author of The Party and Magpie

 Clever and satisfying . . .
 Burton is an acute observer . . .
 A worthy sequel, mature and thoughtful